Fixing prison-based gerrymandering after the 2010 Census: New Jersey

 Impact at the local level:

-- New Jersey law requires school board districts to exclude the prison population when apportioning school boards that have 9 or more members.
+- New Jersey law requires counties to exclude the prison population when apportioning membership on regional school boards that have 9 or fewer constituent school districts.
 (N.J.
 Stat.
 Ann. § 18A:13-8; Board v.
 New Jersey, 372 N.J.
 Super.
-341, 858 A.2d 576 (2004)) In this way, the school boards avoid prison-based gerrymandering and refuse to give some voters extra influence just because they live next to a prison.
-However, any school boards that have districts based on population and that have 8 or fewer members may have significant vote dilution problems caused by prison-based gerrymandering.
+341, 858 A.2d 576 (2004)) In this way, those school boards avoid prison-based gerrymandering and refuse to give some voters extra influence just because they live next to a prison.
+However, any regional school boards that have more than 9 constituent school districts may have significant vote dilution problems caused by prison gerrymandering.

 - Unless corrective action is taken, prison-based gerrymandering could result in city council wards in Trenton and Newark being about 8 and 10% incarcerated, respectively.
 In each of these wards, a smaller number of residents will be given the same influence over city affairs as larger groups in other wards that do not contain correctional facilities.